Biking has always been one of the most popular activities for visitors to Cape Cod

 Bluffs to Edgartown and back—covers about 25 miles.
 For a more challenging trip,

 the "up-Island" trip to Chilmark and Aquinnah is much hillier and can cover more

 than 40 miles roundtrip.

 About Becky Fischer: I have worked for WeNeedaVacation.com since 2003.
-Currently serving as Marketing Manager, my position entails collaborating on all print and social media marketing efforts as well as the company's valuable relationship with 17 local Chambers of Commerce.
-In addition, I provide photography, video, and consultation services to vacation rental homeowners, and have photographed over 300 homes on the Cape and Islands.
+Currently my position entails providing photography, video, and consultation services to vacation rental homeowners, and I have photographed over 700 homes on the Cape and Islands.
 My husband and three children moved to Brewster in 2006.
 I grew up outside of Boston, spent summer vacations on Nantucket, and was married in Orleans.
-My favorite activities on the Cape are walking on the CCRT, deep breaths at the beach, and working with my community to support the schools and local events.
+My favorite activities on the Cape are walking on the CCRT, deep breaths at the beach, visiting great coffee shops, and working with my community to support the schools and local events.